storj-archived/heroku-addon/README.md

 * `HEROKU_ID` - default is the value of `id` in [./addon-manifest.json](./addon-manifest.json)
 * `HEROKU_PASSWORD` - default is the value of `api.password` in [./addon-manifest.json](./addon-mainfest.json)
 * `LOG_LEVEL` - default is `info`, valid settings are `debug`, `info`, `warn`, `error`, `none`

-## Development

-### Testing

-Running `npm test` runs _all_ tests, include integration tests, for this service.
-Running this locally is probably not what you want.

-Instead, run `make`.
-It will give you all of the supported commands for running this application.

-`make deps` will list all of the dependencies necessary to run the tests, and will check to see if they are installed.

-`make test` will run the integration tests using Docker.
-If tests are failing, and you would like to see output from the services to understand why, you can open [./dockerfiles/test.yml](./dockerfiles/test.yml) and remove the `logging: - driver: none` lines from the services whose output you would like to see.
-If you want to see output from [./index.js](./index.js) change the environment variable `LOG_LEVEL` in [./dockerfiles/test.yml](./dockerfiles/test.yml) to `debug`.

-> Note: the first time you run `make test`, it will have to download the base Docker Images and build all of the images for testing.
-This may take _quite_ a while.
-Future runs will take much less time, since Images will be served from cache.

-### Style guide

-`npm run pretest` will run the `jshint` tests against the codebase.

-### Code coverage

-This project uses istanbul for code coverage.
-If you run `npm run unit`, you will notice relatively low test coverage.
-The unit tests compliment the integration tests.
-When you run `make test`, the integration tests will gather test coverage as well giving you the full 100% coverage.
-After running `make test`, a coverage report will be available on `127.0.0.1:8000`.

 ## How it works